Why can’t I sleep?

 10. Write down your thoughts

-If you still can’t sleep after 20 minutes, don’t lie there worrying about it.
-Get up and do something relaxing like reading a book or listening to music.
+If you still can’t sleep after 20 minutes, don’t lie there thinking about it.
+Get up and do something relaxing, like reading a book or listening to music.

 When to contact your GP

-If none of these sleep tips work and it’s not clear what’s causing your tiredness or sleep difficulties, get in touch with your GP.
-Your doctor can check that your sleeplessness isn’t due to a sleep, psychological or physical condition.
+If these sleep tips don’t work and it’s not clear what’s causing your tiredness or sleep difficulties, get in touch with your GP.
+They can check that your sleeplessness isn’t due to a psychological, physical or sleep condition.